Editor: Fabion Vicks

-The article may be written by you or you may seek an article written by a fellow professional school counselor.
-Provide articles full of innovative methods which may include a thorough description of techniques, strategies, skills and activities developed or implemented by counselors.
+Provide articles full of innovative methods which could include a thorough description of techniques, strategies, skills and activities developed or implemented by counselors.
 Discuss why the intervention is particularly effective.
-Articles are 500 words or less.
-Ideas for articles could include using data effectively in planning groups, examples of surveys and using survey data, counselors effectively using technology, ways to advocate for school counselors and counseling programs, or public relations campaigns.
+Articles are 2500 words or less.

 Article Checklist (please check off on each submission):

 - At the top of each article submitted:

 - Center your name and email address